MrDorak/dockerized-githooks/README.md

 # dockerized-githooks

-Some simple git hooks working in a dockerized environment
+Some simple git hooks running in a dockerized environment

 ## Setup

 Simply copy any git hook you want to use in a `hooks/` directory, configure the hook if needed.

-Add the follwing script in your `package.json`
+Add the following script in your `package.json`
 ```json
   "scripts": {
     "hooks": "cp `ls ./hooks/* | grep -v conf.txt` .git/hooks/ && chmod -R 755 .git/hooks/"